 The City owns and operates a water filtration plant that supplies water to its distribution system.
 From its distribution system, the City supplies water to the City of North Muskegon, City of Roosevelt Park, and the County of Muskegon’s Northside and Eastside Systems (collectively referred to as “Customer Communities”).

-Customer Communities disproportionally participate in all cost related to the City’s water filtration plant and distribution system.
-The Agreement for Municipal Water Supply effective October 1, 2012 between the City and its Customer Communities sets the commodity rate for Customer Communities the same as City customers with a 25% multiplier.
+Customer Communities disproportionally participate in all costs related to the City’s water filtration plant and distribution system.
+The Agreement for Municipal Water Supply effective October 1, 2012 between the City and its Customer Communities sets the commodity rate for Customer Communities the same as City customers plus a 25% surcharge.
 This leads to the following inequities relative to the City’s distribution system costs:

 Customer Communities disproportionally participate in the City’s cost to fix water main breaks, plus pay for their own water main breaks;